Supreme Court Authorizes Execution of Only Native American on Federal Death Row

 Keith Nelson had sought a stay of execution based on autopsy findings that Wesley Ira Purkey, executed on July 16, suffered extreme pain before succumbing to lethal injection.

-Attorneys for Nelson also accused the government of having used expired vial of pentobarbital in July, presenting photos in support of their claims that the pentobarbital the government plans to administer to their client may be subpotent, thus increasing the risk of prolonged death and extreme pain.
+Attorneys for Nelson also accused the government of having used expired vials of pentobarbital in July, presenting photos in support of their claims that the pentobarbital the government plans to administer to their client may be subpotent, thus increasing the risk of prolonged death and extreme pain.

 Nelson is scheduled to go to the death chamber on Friday.
 He pleaded guilty in 2001 to kidnapping and murdering a 10-year-old girl who was rollerblading outside her home.

-Like the three inmates executed last month, Nelson has argued the new federal execution protocol rolled out by Attorney General William Barr this summer violate the Eighth Amendment.
+Like the three inmates executed last month, Nelson has argued the new federal execution protocol rolled out by Attorney General William Barr this summer violates the Eighth Amendment.

 But the D.C.
 Circuit found that the Supreme Court’s ruling in Lee last month left no room to block Mitchell’s execution.